Derby Grammar School: Extra-curricular

 Activities include school dramatic productions, the Duke of Edinburgh Award, public speaking, World Challenge, debating, a School choir and orchestra, adventure training and the Arts Award examined by LAMDA.
-There are music and drama workshops, some being joint events with Derby High School for Girls and the Hot House Music Schools youth music group.
+There are music and drama workshops with the Hot House Music Schools youth music group.

-The School supports various charities, including YMCA Derbyshire and the Gedeli B School in the Mwanza Region of Tanzania.
+The school supports various charities, including YMCA Derbyshire and the Gedeli B School in the Mwanza Region of Tanzania.
 It raises money annually for both projects and sends Sixth Form students out every year to Gedeli B School to assist with teaching, maintenance of classrooms and other tasks.

 School motto, arms and badge

 The school's coat of arms, badge, and motto, are all based on those of the former Derby School.
+With the exception of the motto they were designed by Henry Paston-Bedingfeld, York Herald, and granted by the College of Arms in March 1998.

 The motto, Vita Sine Litteris Mors (Life without learning is death), is that of the former school and is a quotation from Seneca's Epistulae morales ad Lucilium.